 8. Weight changes :

-Many women complain of gaining weight on oral contraceptive pills.
+Many women complain of weight gain as a side effect of birth control pills.
 This can be due to fluid retention in the breasts and hip areas.
 High levels of estrogen also can change the distribution and size of the fat cells.
 Also, remember: Insulin, which almost directly controls weight gain and loss, is also a hormone.
 Hormones like estrogen and progesterone are all intricately connected to hormones like insulin and leptin.
 When you influence one through a hormone pill, you can also influence the other.

 9. Lowered sexual drive :